bee7er/battleships-game/README.md

-# battleships-game
-The battleships game
+# battleships

+Construct a grid

+Start the war

+Find out the result